I know it sounds crazy to say this but we are hardwired to be lazy.

 So, habits are wonderful things.

-The brain likes habits so much that 40% or more of all of our behaviors, thinking, emotions and decision-making are habitual.
+The brain likes habits so much that 40% or more of all of our behaviours, thinking, emotions and decision-making are habitual.